unibo-dslab-projects/SVS24-GianmariaCasamenti-SVS-RCTA/docs/index.md

 ---

-My project about Smart Vehicular System exam is a RCTA system that represents an implementation of a critical ADAS designed to enhance vehicle safety during reversing maneuvers.
+My project about Smart Vehicular System exam is a RCTA system that represents an implementation of an ADAS designed to enhance vehicle safety during reversing maneuvers.
-This project demonstrates the integration of computer vision, sensor fusion, and real-time decision-making within the CARLA autonomous driving simulator.

 ## **Index**